 The definition of dentistry is designed to be flexible with advances in knowledge, materials, techniques and community views constantly evolving.
 Although the DBA does not define “associated structures”, it is expected that practitioners exercise their professional judgement as to which anatomical structures are included in their care.

-New Aphra guidelines for cosmetic procedures:
+New Ahpra guidelines for cosmetic procedures

 The new guidelines require:

-• patient welfare before profit.
+• Patient welfare before profit.

-• training and education to be completed before performing cosmetic procedures.
+• Training and education to be completed before performing cosmetic procedures.

-• better protection for younger Australians.
+• Better protection for younger Australians.

-• no more airbrushed photos or misleading advertising.
+• No more airbrushed photos or misleading advertising.

 Which is the correct item code for injection of botulinum toxin and dermal fillers?

-The Australian Dental Association (ADA) publication The Australian Schedule of Dental Services and Glossary – Thirteenth Edition – includes the following relevant item codes and descriptors:
+The Australian Dental Association (ADA) publication The Australian Schedule of Dental Services and Glossary – Thirteenth Edition includes the following relevant item codes and descriptors:

-> 929 – Provision of neuromodulator therapy #
+• 929 – Provision of neuromodulator therapy #

 Injection of neuromodulators for the treatment of oral and maxillofacial diseases and disorders.

-> 987 – Recontour tissue – per appointment #
+• 987 – Recontour tissue – per appointment #

 Will private health insurers pay a benefit for treatment that includes botulinum toxin and dermal fillers?

 Private health insurers have different rules and different policies when it comes to the treatments for which they will pay a benefit.
-Patients should be encouraged to contact their healt fund to ascertain this information.
+Patients should be encouraged to contact their health fund to ascertain this information.